 “Any girlfriend?
 Would she be jealous?” she teased.

 “I wish,” he parried.
 “What about you?”

 “Not interested,” she said.
-“You know I had a bad experience with my -ex, and then again and again with dating.
-So I figured out that it wasn’t them, meaning the men; it was also me, that with men, I become an awful person that even I don’t recognize.
-I don’t need an entanglement now to mess up my peaceful life.”
+“You know I had a bad experience with my -ex, and then with dating.
+Finally I figured out maybe it wasn’t them, meaning the men, maybe it was me.
+Then when things don’t work, I become an awful person that even I don’t recognize.
+I don’t want to mess up my peaceful life.”

 “How could a man get you interested in trying again, Elise?”

 “David, this is not about me, is it? it sounds like you have someone in mind.”

 “You’re right,” he said.
 He described Lucky, her breakup and what Shelly had told him.
 “What do you suggest?”

 “David, I don’t know these people,” she said, “but it sounds like you’re doing the right things.
 If Lucky wants you to wait for a month, give it to her.